-electronic components sort by date
+electronic components sort by issue

 Smartness has become a way of life.
 Today most of our activities are – at least in part – smart.
 Whether you work, drive, sleep, enjoy an idle moment, it is most likely that smartness is part of it.
 We also keep our energy consumption in check with smart appliances and meters.
 Even our pets now have their own smart devices and apps, allowing us to track their every movement.
 All this smartness has one common denominator: electronic components and in particular sensors.